 As Ms. Dantzler continued to experience intense shoulder pains after the fall, her case was brought to trial.
 The state of Florida practices what is called comparative negligence, meaning that they also account for the plaintiff’s liability in negligence-based claims like this, which can reduce your overall compensation.
 However, in this case the jury ruled in Ms. Dantzler’s favor, concurring that she was only 20% at fault for the fall, leaving the remaining negligence 80% of Wal-Mart’s.
 The case resulted in a grand total of $1,000,000 verdict, granting Ms. Dantzler $800,000 in compensation.
 This included compensation for the projected costs of past and future wage loss as well as past and future pain and suffering.

 While Ms. Dantzler’s case resulted in a large compensation, it is extremely difficult to prove fault in cases like these.
 These cases require intensive investigations to show that the business had notice of the dangerous condition and failed to remedy an/or warn its customers of that condition.
 However, here at Torgenson Law, we have seasoned attorneys with experience representing clients in slip and fall cases, ready and willing to do everything it takes to help you receive the compensation you deserve.
-If you have been injured due to an act of negligence on someone else’s property, do not hesitate to contact an Arizona injury lawyer.
-Please contact us at (602) 759-0012 to find out how we can help you with your personal injury claim.
+If you have been injured due to an act of negligence on someone else’s property, do not hesitate to contact a slip and fall injury lawyer in Phoenix.
+Please contact us at (602) 726-0747 to find out how we can help you with your personal injury claim.